How to Propagate Areca Palm (Dypsis lutescens) by 3 Easy Methods)

-Dypsis lutescens is easily propagated in 3 easy ways.
+Dypsis lutescens is easily propagated in 3 ways.
 We have herebelow outlined these 3 ways of propagation.
 Keep reading to get more details on these Areca Palm propagation methods.

 Areca Palm, Dypsis lutescens